St Andrew's Church, Winterborne Tomson, Dorset

 • What's nearby

-This tiny chapel, built of flint and stone, with a tiny weatherboarded bell turret, has barely been altered since it was built in Norman times.
+St Andrew’s church, Grade 1 listed, is one of only four English single-celled Norman churches with an apse at the east end, rather than being cruciform in shape, and is the only one in Dorset.
+This small chapel, built of flint and stone, with a tiny weatherboarded bell turret, has barely been altered since it was built in Norman times.
 The inside is simple, bright and beautiful - with uneven limewashed walls and a flagged floor.

 The early eighteenth-century oak fittings were provided by William Wake, then Archbishop of Canterbury, whose family lived nearby.
 The silvery-grey box pews, the pulpit, the screen, the communion rails and matching table, the font cover and the west door all date from this refurbishment.
 The wagon roof is unique in that it curves round the apse, with finely carved bosses where the oak ribs intersect.

-The church escaped total ruin in 1931 only when The Society for the Protection of Ancient Buildings sold a collection of Thomas Hardy manuscripts to pay for repairs.
-Hardy was once an architect's assistant in this part of Dorset, but this church does not seem to have featured in any of his novels.
+The church was sympathetically restored in 1931, when The Society for the Protection of Ancient Buildings sold a collection of Thomas Hardy manuscripts to pay for repairs.
+During this work the gravestones were removed, leaving one unmarked tomb in the walled churchyard.
 The restoration work was supervised by the architect A R Powys, Secretary to the Society.
 It is thanks to him that this lovely church has survived in such a wonderfully unspoilt condition.
-A plaque in the church commemorates Powys' work.
+A plaque in the church commemorates Powys' work at the church where he buried.

 Looking for more?